77yards/permly-api/api-actions/errorCodes.md

 1000 - Action is not supported by API

-1050 - some required data is missing
+1050 - Some required data is missing

-1060 - if input encoded data is not valid
+1060 - Encoded data in send request is not valid

 1100 - No valid permly account is associated with API Key